SachQL/UberDataNYC/README.md

 ## Data Cleaning/Preparation

-For This project, i used MySQL to run a local database on my machine and a SQL editor called PopSQL.
+For This project, I used MySQL to run a local database on my machine and a SQL editor called PopSQL.
 Before diving into the analysis, it was crucial to ensure the data was clean and suitable for exploration.

 Some steps taken: